 The cannabinoids and terpenes in cannabis can trigger responses in the body’s endocannabinoid system, a whole-body network of cell receptors that are activated both by natural cannabinoid chemicals and the very similar ones found in the cannabis Sativa plant.
 These compounds, including psychoactive THC, immune-boosting CBD and a long list of “minor” compounds, trigger activity in systems for pain messaging and mood.
 That helps to reduce pain and ease the anxiety, gastric symptoms, and other discomforts that accompany migraine.

 Cannabis can help to relieve migraine symptoms in any form.
 Some say that smoking or vaping can be more effective, but edibles, tinctures, and other products, even topicals, can also bring relief.
-Whether you’re a medical marijuana patient or a recreational user, new products of all kinds are available for migraine relief at licensed cannabis dispensaries all over Illinois.
+Whether you’re a medical marijuana patient or a recreational user, new products of all kinds are available for migraine relief.
+Look for these medical marijuana products for migraines in Illinois dispensaries.

 Cannabis in Illinois: What’s Legal?

 Cannabis has been legal in Illinois for both recreational and medical purposes since January 2020, so any Illinois resident who’s 21 or older can purchase cannabis products from the state’s many dispensaries.
-Recreational use is subject to considerable restrictions, but those restrictions can be avoided with a medical marijuana card.
+Recreational use is subject to considerable restrictions, but those restrictions can be avoided with a medical marijuana card and include the perk of a discounted tax rate (40 percent for recreational users and only one percent tax for medical).
 To get one, you’ll need to consult with a healthcare practitioner who can confirm that you have a qualifying medical condition.

 Relief Tincture from Remedi contains equal amounts of THC and CBD at 50mg each per bottle.
-Fast-acting and easy to dose, Relief Tincture provides pain relief and the calming effects of CBD and minor cannabinoids including THCA.
+Fast-acting and easy to dose under the tongue, Relief Tincture provides pain relief and the calming effects of CBD.

-Face Mints is an Indica flower from Cresco that offers sedative effects for relief from pain and anxiety.
-Its relatively high THC to CBD content (THC 25.59 percent, CBD just 0.06 percent) means its relaxing benefits also come with psychoactive effects.
+Face Mints is an indica flower from Cresco that offers strong, sofa-melt sedative effects for relief from pain and anxiety.
+Its relatively high THC to CBD content (THC 25.59 percent, 0 percent CBD) means its relaxing benefits also come with psychoactive effects.
+This is one best consumed at the end of your day.

-Pink Lemonade is a hybrid extract from Shelby County Community Services that contains hefty amounts of CBD(41.58 percent) and THC (31.08 percent), along with minor cannabinoids THCA and CBDA.
-With its high CBD content, Pink Lemonade provides pain and anxiety relief for migraine attacks.
+Blue Shark is a hybrid extract from Shelby County Community Services that contains hefty amounts of CBD (37.79 percent) and THC (27.35 percent) along with minor cannabinoid CBDA.
+Its high CBD content provides migraine pain and anxiety relief for many users who claim the easy-dose extract assists with sleep and pain reduction.